RafaelBarbosatec/bsev/README.md

 ### Using Stateful Widget

-To stateful widget is necessary use mixin:
+To stateful widget is necessary use mixin and add "create":

 ``` dart
 class HomeView extends StatefulWidget {